flopezag/docker-fiware/deploy/README.md

 * Go into the vars/main.yml and assign the IP of the virtual machine to the variable ip_address.

+* Go into inventory.yml and put the IP of the virtual machine and the user that will be used in order to access to the machine using SSH.

 * Execute the ansible playbook to deploy and configure the services:

       ansible-playbook -vvvv -i inventory.yml \